permutationlock/aven-cfmt/README.md

 ## Errors

-The formatter will only render code that it can correctly parse.
-It will report the first parse error encountered, along with the exact location of the error in the source file.
+The formatter will report the first parse error encountered, along with the exact location of the error in the source file.
 By default lines are required to render within 80 columns, with a slight overflow allowance to simplify the rendering logic.
-If a line cannot be broken to fit within 80 columns, e.g. due to a long identifier or excessive indent depth, then the formatter will error and report the offending line in the original source file.
+If a line cannot be broken to fit within 80 columns, e.g. due to a long identifier or excessive indent depth, then the formatter will report the offending line in the original source file.

 ## Building